rudresh-v/al-folio/_pages/about.md

 My research sits at the intersection of **Discrete Differential Geometry, geometry processing, and physics-based simulation**.
 Right now I’m focused on:

-* **Point-vortex dynamics on genus-\(g\) surfaces** &mdash; building mesh-based formulations that match analytical solutions on the plane, then extending to higher-genus shapes.
+* **Point-vortex dynamics on genus-\(g\) surfaces** &mdash; using discrete differential geometry operators to replicate smooth-theory vortex behavior on meshes and then generalizing the formulation to higher-genus surfaces.
 * **Geometric & topological algorithms for fluid flow** &mdash; harmonic decomposition, pressure projection, and efficient Poisson solvers that respect manifold structure.
 * **Physically based graphics** &mdash; leveraging the same DDG foundations for robust rendering and visualization.